 Staying on campus

-Government level of our campuses
+Government guidance of our campuses

-All our Scottish campuses have moved out of the levels system.
 Everyone should continue to act carefully and remain cautious.
 Follow Scottish Government guidance on what that means.

 - Social distancing should be maintained at all times at a minimum of 1m.

 - Face coverings must be worn (unless you are exempt) at all times except when eating, seated and a minimum distancing of 1m is maintained.
 This requirement includes all teaching settings, library and study spaces.

 - Additional cleaning will be in place, including the ‘Power Hour’ at lunchtime in all teaching spaces.

 - Keep left in all corridors and staircases and follow the one-way signs.